dennisss/dacha/pkg/vision/mocap/index.md

 Basically any stackup with FR4, 4 layer, ENIG plating will work.
 All the high current traces are really wide and the expectation is that a heatsink will be mounted to deal with the thermals.

+Starting at R6+, use 'capped' vias when ordering the PCBs.

 **Stencils**

 Per-board recommend getting 2 140x140mm stencils (one for each side of the PCB).